 The goal of the hearing is to determine if the defendant is incompetent rather than competent.

-This hearing is most often requested by the accused’s attorney.5 If the judge agrees that there is evidence of incompetency, then he/she suspends the trial.
+This hearing is most often requested by the accused’s attorney.5 If the judge agrees that there is evidence of incompetency, then they suspend the trial.

 - psychiatrist, or